-Exemption rates vary state by state for siblings, nieces and nephews, aunts and uncles and son- and daughter-in-laws.
+Exemption rates vary state by state for siblings, nieces and nephews, aunts and uncles and son- and daughter-in-law.
 Generally, beneficiaries who don’t have a familial relation to the deceased will pay higher inheritance tax rates.

 There are also monetary exemptions.
 For instance, Iowa does not tax inheritance if the net estate is worth $25,000 or less.
 Maryland does not levy an inheritance tax if the total probate property value is less than $50,000.
 In

 How Much Is the Inheritance Tax?

 Inheritance tax rates vary widely.
-As previously mentioned, the amount you owe depends on your relationship to the deceased.
+As previously mentioned, the amount you owe depends on your relationship with the deceased.
 Inheritance tax rates range from 0% up to 18% of the value of the inheritance.